Configure WatchGuard AP SSIDs

 Each radio on a WatchGuard AP supports up to eight SSIDs.

 You can also enable VLAN tagging on each SSID.
 If you enable VLAN tagging, the SSID uses the VLAN ID you specify to connect to a VLAN that is configured on the network between your AP and Firebox.
-For more information about when and how to use VLAN tagging with your AP, see Configure VLANs for WatchGuard APs.
+For more information about when and how to use VLAN tagging with your AP, go to Configure VLANs for WatchGuard APs.

 Add an SSID